-After completing 6 years of medical education and being awarded a doctor’s degree in 1995 in Korea, Dr. Ryu began her career as an internist in a teaching hospital where she managed complex, chronic diseases with end-stage metabolic consequences.
+After completing 6 years of medical education and being awarded a doctor’s degree in 1995 in Korea, Dr. Agnes Ryu began her career as an internist in a teaching hospital where she managed complex, chronic diseases with end-stage metabolic consequences.
 Her initial training focused on brain imaging and neuro-rehabilitation.
-Having focused on her work on organ-centered, tissue-specific pathophysiology, she became increasingly concerned with the totality of the patient and the intricate connectivity of the whole system.
+Having focused on her work on organ-centred, tissue-specific pathophysiology, she became increasingly concerned with the totality of the patient and the intricate connectivity of the whole system.

 Research career: ‘Bedside to Bench’

 Biochemistry Department, Natural Product Research Institute, College of Pharmacy, Seoul National University

 The mid 90’s saw a worldwide impetus for the modernization and scientific evaluation of traditional medicine practice and research.
 Technical developments enabled a new approach to research and scientific evaluation of traditional medicine.
 An example illustrating this has been the use of functional MRI scans to enable the brain-mapping, real-time elucidation of the effects of acupuncture treatment on brain physiology.